 The Viking Splash Tour departed from the edge of St. Stephen’s Green, so it gave us easy access for a visit to the park.
 I love peace in the middle of a city, and this was one of my favorite parts of our day.
 From there, you can walk to the lively Grafton Street to grab some lunch.

 The museum did a great job of explaining all the precise work that went into creating this medieval copy of the four Gospels, created in the 9th century.
 There are only four pages presented at a time, and you cannot take pictures, but they are stunning to see.
 Included in your entrance fee is a stroll through the aptly named Long Room of the Old Library (circa 1700).
 Few things make me as happy as old books, and there are also busts of great philosophers and writers.
 There is also one of the few remaining copies of the 1916 Proclamation of the Irish Republic.
 We are Potterphiles, and it is erroneously believed that this library was used in the movies.
 Although it looks a lot like the Cambridge library that was used, that is a myth.
 Read more about our search for Harry Potter in the UK.

 Since we decided to spend our next day in Ireland on the outskirts of the city, we did not get to do this tour, but I hear it is excellent, even for kids, and I would love to return to do it.
 I am not a beer drinker, but must truly admit, the Guinness is very good here and much smoother and less bitter than in the US.
 IT IS NOT A MYTH!
 So, good I actually ordered my first beer for myself, ever!

 Dublin is an easy town to navigate by bus, which will save you a lot of money compared to taxis.
-You can pick up a Leap card at most service stations or online and get any money you have left over back at the end of your trip.
+You can pick up a Leap card at most service stations or online.
+You can get any money you have left returned at the end of your trip.

 Where to Stay in Dublin